Welcome to the Easy MTD help.

 Viewing a VAT Return and Submission Receipt

-To view a previously submitted VAT return and its associated submission receipt, open the Obligations window then click the View link of the applicable fulfilled obligation.
-Following this, a View VAT Return window (see fig. below) is opened.
+To view a previously submitted VAT return and its associated submission receipt, select the applicable business, open the Obligations page then click the View link of the applicable fulfilled obligation.
+Following this, a View VAT Return window (see figure below) is opened.

 Fig. View VAT Return window